Matt Noveskey: Other music projects

 In 2014, Noveskey joined the band Harvard of the South with Steve Schiltz of Longwave and Justin and Jeremy Furstenfeld of Blue October.
 Harvard of the South released their long-awaited debut album in December 2020.
 Matt has also toured and played shows as a live member of The Paco Estrada Band, Megan Becker Band, and Alpha Rev. He produced and played bass on Paco Estrada's album Bedtime Stories and also played bass on Estrada's live album Dancing With The Devil, both of which were recorded at Noveskey's Orb Studios.
 Matt also plays bass in the Ryan Delahoussaye-fronted side project The Meeting Place.

 Noveskey is a celebrity endorser of Fender basses, Aguilar bass amps, Michael Kelly acoustic basses, Old School FX pedals and Black Diamond strings, and the first Moniker bass guitar was custom-built for Noveskey in 2013.
 He also is a member of the advisory board for Black Fret, an Austin-based organization that finds and funds local music talent.

 In 2019 Noveskey became a member of industrial/punk/hard rock supergroup The Joy Thieves.

 In 2021 Premiere Career Guidance (PCG), a Nashville-based artist development company, announced their expansion into the Austin market, and the appointment of Matt Noveskey as head of their Austin division.
 In 2022 Noveskey was added to the roster of Los Angeles-based Waldman Management as a producer/songwriter.
+In April 2022 Noveskey formed a new artist management company, Daisy Bone, LLC.